Exclusive: Nota Baloyi Weighs In on SAHRC Punishment: “I’m Not Above Apologising"

 This isn't the first time Nota Baloyi has had to eat humble pie after the justice system took its course.
 Briefly News reported that Nota was imprisoned for contempt of court.

-Nota was imprisoned for damaging allegations he made against K.O, his brother Siya 'Scorpio Siya' Mdluli and the rest of AKA's friends when the Sim Dope rapper got murdered.
+Nota was imprisoned for the damaging allegations he made against K.O, his brother Siya 'Scorpio Siya' Mdluli and the rest of AKA's friends when the Sim Dope rapper got murdered.

 Source: Briefly News